BridgetSquidget/bio_stemgpt/README.md

 # hackathon

 ## Team
-- Bridget Vincent @BridgetSquidget, Ph.D. candidate Eco, evo, marine bio
+- Bridget Vincent @BridgetSquidget, Ph.D. candidate Eco, evo, marine bio, UC Santa Barbara
 - Arielle Rothman, M.S.
-Bio(?) (defending in early dec, woohoo!!!)
+Bio(?)
+(Freshly defended, woohoo!!!), University of Toronto
 - Saurin Rajesh Savla, M.S.
 Comp Sci student
+- Fanzhi (Clark) Su, University of Campbridge

+Note: This project is being developed as part of the AI and ML for Microscopy HYackathon.

+## Overview

+This project aims to create a chatbot to assist biologists in segmenting and exploring their TEM data.

+## Usage

+## Best Practices

+## Training Data

+## File Organization

+# The stuff we'll get rid of before the final submission
 ## Notes and Brainstorming
 - What we're looking for in teammates
   - TBD